Cubital Tunnel Syndrome

-This is a condition resulting from an increase in pressure on the Ulnar nerve at the elbow.
 This nerve is responsible for supplying feeling to the little and ring fingers and most of the skin on the back of the hand.
 The nerve travels through a bony groove on the inner aspect of the elbow referred to as the Cubital tunnel.

 There are a number of causes of Cubital tunnel syndrome however a cause is not always apparent in every case.
 Typically anything that reduces the space for the nerve as it passes through the bony groove behind the elbow (often referred to as the funny bone) can cause symptoms.